ariyansahoo212/Lokgeet/README.md

 <ul>
   <li><strong>User Registration and Login:</strong> Enabling user registration and login functionality is the foundation of any user-oriented platform.</li>
-  <li><strong>View Available Kirtankars:</strong> Allowing users to easily view the list of available kirtankars helps them find the right kirtankar for their needs.</li>
+  <li><strong>View Available Gayak:</strong> Allowing users to easily view the list of available Gayak helps them find the right Gayak for their needs.</li>
   <li><strong>Update Profile:</strong> Providing users with the ability to update their profiles keeps their information accurate and up to date.</li>
   <li><strong>Contact Section for Queries:</strong> Including a contact section for user queries enhances user engagement and customer support.</li>
   <li><strong>Notifications Tab:</strong> A notifications tab helps users stay informed about updates, appointments, and application statuses.</li>
-  <li><strong>Admin Management System:</strong> An admin management system is crucial for overseeing users, appointments, and kirtankar applications.</li>
+  <li><strong>Admin Management System:</strong> An admin management system is crucial for overseeing users, appointments, and Gayak applications.</li>
-  <li><strong>Access Control:</strong> Restricting access to certain sections like notifications, profile, appointments, and kirtankar applications to logged-in users ensures data privacy and security.</li>
+  <li><strong>Access Control:</strong> Restricting access to certain sections like notifications, profile, appointments, and Gayak applications to logged-in users ensures data privacy and security.</li>
-  <li><strong>Book Appointments:</strong> Enabling users to book appointments with their preferred kirtankars streamlines the process of arranging kirtans .</li>
+  <li><strong>Book Appointments:</strong> Enabling users to book appointments with their preferred Gayaks streamlines the process of arranging LokGeet .</li>
-  <li><strong>Admin Approval for Kirtankar Requests:</strong> Admin approval for kirtankar applications ensures that only qualified ans well know kirtankar are listed on the platform.</li>
+  <li><strong>Admin Approval for Gayak Requests:</strong> Admin approval for Gayak applications ensures that only qualified ans well know Gayak are listed on the platform.</li>
-  <li><strong>User and Kirtankar Removal:</strong> Admin's ability to remove users or kirtankars from the site is crucial for maintaining the platform's integrity.</li>
+  <li><strong>User and Gayak Removal:</strong> Admin's ability to remove users or Gayaks from the site is crucial for maintaining the platform's integrity.</li>
-  <li><strong>Appointment Marking:</strong> Allowing kirtankars and admin to mark appointments as completed ensures proper record-keeping.</li>
+  <li><strong>Appointment Marking:</strong> Allowing Gayaks and admin to mark appointments as completed ensures proper record-keeping.</li>
-  <li><strong>Application and Appointment Notifications:</strong> Sending notifications to users, kirtankars, and admins about application statuses and appointment updates enhances communication.</li>
+  <li><strong>Application and Appointment Notifications:</strong> Sending notifications to users, Gayaks, and admins about application statuses and appointment updates enhances communication.</li>
   <li><strong>Data Storage and Security:</strong> Storing all data in a database ensures data integrity, security, and easy retrieval of information.</li>
 </ul>